Blockchain Technologies Global Market Estimated To Grow At 57% Rate

 The Business Research Company’s Blockchain Technologies Global Market Report 2022: Market Size, Trends And Forecast To 2026

-LONDON, GREATER LONDON, UK, October 26, 2022 /EINPresswire.com/ -- As per The Business Research Company's "Blockchain Technologies Global Market Report 2022”, the blockchain technologies market share is predicted to reach a value of $5.49 billion in 2021 to $8.61 billion in 2022 at a compound annual growth rate (CAGR) of 56.90%.
+LONDON, GREATER LONDON, UK, October 28, 2022 /EINPresswire.com/ -- As per The Business Research Company's "Blockchain Technologies Global Market Report 2022”, the blockchain technologies market size is predicted to reach a value of $5.49 billion in 2021 to $8.61 billion in 2022 at a compound annual growth rate (CAGR) of 56.90%.
 The Russia-Ukraine war disrupted the chances of global economic recovery from the COVID-19 pandemic, at least in the short term.
 The war between these two countries has led to economic sanctions on multiple countries, surge in commodity prices, and supply chain disruptions, effecting many markets across the globe.
-The blockchain technologies technologies market is expected to reach $48.39 billion in 2026 at a CAGR of 54.0%.
-Companies across various industries are increasingly investing in blockchain technologies technology due to its high efficiency in data management.
+The blockchain technologies market is expected to reach $48.39 billion in 2026 at a CAGR of 54.0%.
+The blockchain technologies market is expanding as a result of rising population, shale oil drilling, manufacturing expansion, and cheap gasoline costs.

 Request a Sample now to gain a better understanding of blockchain technologies market: